 For this, we frugal astronomers have to give thanks to the better off amongst us.
 This is because those developments, those breakthroughs that premium eyepieces achieve trickle down to the rest of us in the form of eyepieces that do more for less, with wider AFOVs and better coatings.
 Even just 20-odd years ago, 68-degree fully multi-coated eyepieces were prohibitively expensive.
 Because of their widespread adoption, we have many more models of these eyepieces to choose from at a variety of lower price points.

 At the end of the day, you have to ask yourself one question: “Do I feel lucky?
 Well do ya, punk?”
 Oops, slipped into Dirty Harry mode there for a second.
 You have to ask yourself whether these things that premium eyepieces offer are important to you, if they’re worth that premium cost.
-Certainly, the comfort offered by extra eye relief that you need in short focal length eyepieces used to achieve high magnification matters, because such eyepieces are used mainly for lunar/planetary observing, which requires time and patience.
+Certainly, the comfort offered by the extra eye relief that you need in short focal length eyepieces (which are used to achieve high magnification) matters, because such eyepieces are used mainly for lunar/planetary observing, which requires time and patience.
 And for non-motorized scope users, the wider field of view in premium eyepieces results in your not having to nudge the scope as often, which is also a nice benefit.
 However, the best reason to buy premium eyepieces is to get their wider fields of view so that at the medium magnifications (in and around 100x) that most DSOs show best at, you get better aesthetic framing of them.

 But other than those reasons?
 Eh.
 I say unless you have to go premium to correct the visual aberrations that result because of the fast focal ratio of your scope, or unless you’ve got money that’s just burning a hole in your pocket, instead of splashing out on expensive eyepieces all up and down your entire magnification range, stick with your Plossls.
 Buy only one or two premium eyepieces for their nice wide-field views.
 Otherwise, save your money for a bigger scope.